Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

-The Figure \ref{fig:Sigma3} (down-left) shows the diagram of statistical confidence to 1, 2 and 3 sigma in the space of parameters ($\omega_a - \omega_0$) for the CPL model.
-Note that the limits on \textit{h}, $\Omega_m$ and $\sigma_8$ using all cosmological data are compatible with those obtained in \cite{Shi:2012ma} and \cite{planckXVI}.
-However, there is tension for the constraints on $\Omega_k$, $\omega_0$ and $\omega_a$, due to the degeneracy between the curvature and the state equation.
-Recently \citep{planckXVI} combine Planck+WP+BAO gets $\omega_0 = -1.04^{+0.72}_{-0.69}$, which is in good agreement with our estimates.
-The CPL cosmological model is reduced to $\Lambda CDM$ when $\omega_0 = -1$ and $\omega_a = 0$, however, we can see that the cosmological constant is outside the contour to $3\sigma$ in our analysis (Figure \ref{fig:Sigma3}, down-left).
-The main physical parameters derived for this model are found in Table \ref{tab:par2}, which are very close to the reference model $\Lambda CDM$. \\
+Figure \ref{fig:CPL} shows the confidence contour plots at $1\sigma$ and $2\sigma$ levels and the posterior distributions, with CMB+BAO+G (Purple) and CMB+BAO+SNIa+G+Hz (Gray) for the CPL parametrization.
+The limits on \textit{h}, $\Omega_m$ and $\sigma_8$ using all cosmological data are compatible with the values obtained in \cite{Shi:2012ma} and \cite{2018arXiv180706209P}.
+However, there is a degeneracy between the curvature parameter $\Omega_k$ and the equation of state $\omega_0$.
+Recently \cite{2018arXiv180706209P} combine Planck+SNe+BAO datasets getting $\omega_0 = -0.961 \pm 0.077$, which is in good agreement with our estimates.
+The CPL model is reduced to $\Lambda CDM$ if $\omega_0 = -1$ and $\omega_a = 0$, where is possible to appreciate that the cosmological constant is still allowed in this analysis (see Figure \ref{fig:CPL}).
+The main physical parameters derived for this model are displayed in Table \ref{tab:par2}, being very close to the reference $\Lambda CDM$ model.
+From Table \ref{tab:CPL}, the EoS corresponds to a quintessence model for CMB+BAO+G and phantom with the full dataset.
+On the other hand, in Figure \ref{fig:wz} we can see the evolution of EoS with CMB+BAO+G does not cross the phantom line at late times.\\

-The point of transition from one decelerated phase to an accelerated phase occurs at $z \sim 0.85$ using only BAO data, which is showed in the Figure \ref{fig:qz}.
-Furthermore, there is a point at $z \sim 0.11$, where the expansion reaches its maximum acceleration, and then begin to slow down the acceleration at the current epoch ($q_0 = -0.48$).
-This slowing-down acceleration phase was found by \cite{Shafieloo:2009} and \cite{victor_2012} using SNIa data and recently by C\'ardenas, Bernal \& Bonilla \cite{victor_fgas} using only $f_{gas}$.
-This feature is presented as a anomalous behavior at low redshift \cite{victor_fgas} \cite{2014JCAP...10..017M}. \\